I’ve had a few career changes in my life.

 Personal Retirement Coach

-I am an Emeritus Professor at the University of South Florida and now own my own Personal Coaching business.
-Even though I can and do coach anyone on virually any life issue with which they are struggling, my specialities include coaching retired and soon-to-be retired individuals to make successful transitions from their demanding work lives to happy, well balanced retirement lives.
-I also coach individuals who are contemplating making a change in their careers.
+I am an Emeritus Professor at the University of South Florida and now own my own Coaching business.
+Even though I can, and do coach anyone on virually any life issue; my speciality is coaching retired and soon-to-be retired individuals to make successful transitions from their demanding work lives to happy, well balanced retirement lives.

 Twenty-five year career as a psychiatrist at the Department of Psychiatry, USF Medical School